buildout/buildout/doc/topics/variables-extending-and-substitutions.rst

 we were careful to put the base values on separate lines, in anticipation of using ``-=``.

-Merging values also works with option settings provided via the :ref:`buildout command line <buildout-command-line>`.
+Merging values also works with option assignments provided via the :ref:`buildout command line <buildout-command-line>`.
 For example, if you want to temporarily use a :ref:`development version
 <python-development-projects>` of another project, you can augment the